 To teach your dog that you’re the true leader, you must strictly follow these rules at all times:

 People always eat first.
-If meal time is for the people and the dog, they should eat for 30 seconds.
-Then one of the owners will stand, tell the Pom to sit.
-As long as he sits, his bowl will be placed on the floor and he can eat while everybody else eats.
+If mealtime is for people and dogs, they should eat for 30 seconds.
+Then one of the owners will stand and tell the Pom to sit.
+As long as he sits, his bowl will be placed on the floor, and he can eat while everybody else eats.

-This gives him the powerful message that you’re the den leader and the house is the den.
+This gives him the powerful message that you’re the den leader, and the house is the den.
 When you take the time to train your dog to behave the right way, you build a strong relationship between you and your Pomeranian.

 Copyright Pomeranian.org.
 All Rights Reserved.

 Official Standard of the Pomeranian (AKC).
 American Kennel Club, 2011.

 Milo G. Denlinger “The Complete Pomeranian.”